TEETH CLEANING IN HOUSTON, TX

 The most obvious impact that your dental health has on your body is your teeth—but do you know why it’s so important to protect your natural teeth?
 Your natural teeth are the best means you have to chew food.
 Without your natural teeth, you will find it difficult to eat regular food, which can impact your ability to stay healthy, especially as you get older.
 While you can have your natural teeth replaced with crowns, implants, and bridges, you need to do everything you can to protect your natural teeth for as long as possible.

-When you are done brushing, rinse your toothpaste with water and store it upright so that it can air dry.
+When you are done brushing, rinse your toothbrush with water and store it upright so that it can air dry.
 You should replace your toothbrush every 3 months; if you have an electric toothbrush, replace the head every 3 months.

 You need to floss at least once a day.
 Flossing is essential for removing bacteria that is stuck underneath the gums as well as other hard to reach areas.